-We have audited the accompanying consolidated statements of the American University in Bulgaria (the "University"), which comprise the consolidated statement of financial position as of June 30, 2015 and 2014 and the related consolidated statements of activities and of cash flows for the years then ended, and the related notes to the consolidated financial statements.
+1. We have audited the accompanying consolidated statements of the American University in Bulgaria (the "University"), which comprise the consolidated statement of financial position as of June 30, 2016 and the related consolidated statements of activities and of cash flows for the year then ended, and the related notes to the consolidated financial statements.